National Household Survey 2017

 - Steps should be taken for providing both positive and negative incentives to prevent corruption.
 At the same time, reward and punishment must be ensured on the basis of performance.

-- To ensure transparency and accountability of service providing agencies, activities like public hearing should be increased for ensuring people’s participation in service delivery processes.
-Local people have to be engaged with service providing agencies, interaction between service providers and recipients needs to be increased and people’s participation in ensuring quality services has to be ensured.
+- To ensure transparency and accountability of service providing agencies, activities like public hearing should be made more common.
+Local people have to be engaged with service providing agencies and actively participate in monitoring these services.

-- Institutions must adopt its own Code of Conduct.
+- Institutions must adopt their own Code of Conduct.
 Accountability and transparency must be ensured on the basis of this.

 - To increase people’s awareness and participation against corruption, social movement against corruption needs to be strengthened.